usnistgov/REFPROP-wrappers/wrappers/Mathcad/README.md

 2. Once you have [PrimeREFPROPWrapper.DLL](https://nist-srd.s3.amazonaws.com/SRD23/MathCAD/PrimeREFPROPWrapper.dll) on your computer, copy it to the Mathcad Prime Custom Functions folder, usually located at: `C:\Program Files\PTC\Mathcad Prime 8.0.0.0\Custom Functions`
     - Modify `8.0.0.0` if you have a different version, say `7.0.0.0`.
     - This may require admin access to your C:\ drive on hardened Windows systems.
+3. Download the Mathcad Prime **_include_** file [Refprop_Units.mcdx](https://github.com/usnistgov/REFPROP-wrappers/raw/master/wrappers/Mathcad/Units/RefProp_units.mcdx), which will provide unit handling functions and simplifications for easier access to the REFPROP High-Level API and Legacy API functions.
-3. Download the the add-in documentation ([Mathcad Prime PDF User's Guide](./PrimeDocs/PrimeManual.pdf)) for reference; as well as referring to the on-line [NIST REFPROP DLL documentation](https://refprop-docs.readthedocs.io/en/latest/DLL/index.html) or your local PDF version installed with **NIST REFPROP**.
+4. Download the the add-in documentation ([Mathcad Prime PDF User's Guide](https://github.com/usnistgov/REFPROP-wrappers/raw/master/wrappers/Mathcad/PrimeDocs/PrimeManual.pdf)) for reference.
+5. Refer to the on-line [NIST REFPROP DLL documentation](https://refprop-docs.readthedocs.io/en/latest/DLL/index.html) or your local PDF version installed with **NIST REFPROP** for more detailed guidance on input/output parameters of the REFPROP API functions.

 ------